 The main advantage of QUIC is that it offers better performance for users connected to slow networks.
 It also benefits those with packet loss and high latency because it handles requests differently than previous HTTP protocols.

 Original HTTP had a problem called Head of Line Blocking (HOLB).
 In plain words, this means that all requests needed to load a webpage are handled one after another in separate TCP connections.
 Thus, if one of the requests is slow, all the others who come after it on the line will also be slow as they wait.

 HTTP/2 addressed this issue by introducing multiplexing support.
 It allows sending multiple requests simultaneously so that they do not wait for each other to be fulfilled.
 This works well when there are no problems with the connection and results in faster loading.
 However, all requests are sent over a single TCP connection, and if it fails when the connectivity is not functional, the whole site loading is negatively impacted.

 QUIC solves this problem by sending different requests even more efficiently using separate but independent connections for each request.
 This way, if one request fails, it does not affect the rest of the requests that need to be addressed.
 As TCP does not allow independent handling of multiple connections, QUIC had to change its underlying protocol with UDP, which did the trick quite nicely.

 We always strive to offer the newest technologies, and this is no exception.
 We have already deployed QUIC on all of our client websites.
 To currently get the benefits of QUIC, you will need to be using the latest versions of Google Chrome or Opera as your browser.
 If you use older or other browsers, then the site will use its fallback of HTTP/2.
 However, we hope for these to be updated in due course for everyone to get these fantastic speed benefits.

 Not A HITS Client?

-If you feel that QUIC would benefit your website, then why not contact the HITS team to discuss our fast website hosting and website design service.
+If you feel that QUIC would benefit your website, why not contact the HITS team to discuss our fast website hosting and design service.